aria-ml/dataeval/docs/index.md

 ```{rubric} **Welcome to DAML's Documentation**
 ```

-DAML, the *Data Analysis and Monitoring Library*, is an open-source toolkit that focuses on characterizing image data and its impact on model performance across classification and object-detection tasks.
+DAML, the *Data-Analysis Metrics Library*, is an open-source toolkit that focuses on characterizing image data and its impact on model performance across classification and object-detection tasks.

 :::